-As a matter of fact, 89% of the students responded that they learned how to better apply rules of grammar and vocabulary in a conversation, and 75% of the students felt more confident in communicating in Japanese/English.
+As a matter of fact, 91% of the students responded that they learned how to better apply rules of grammar and vocabulary in a conversation, and 77% of the students felt more confident in communicating in Japanese/English.

-In addition, 88% of the students felt that participating in the program increased their desire to continue studying Japanese/English.
+In addition, 90% of the students felt that participating in the program increased their desire to continue studying Japanese/English.
 Through their desire to learn more about their partner classmates and have them learn more about themselves, the language that used to be just part of a required subject becomes a communication tool that they want to learn.

 Students Fostered International Friendships and Developed a Global Mind Set

-Through repetition of these experiences, the students are able to see others as individuals with their own unique traits, rather than summing them up as “someone from country X.” They find common ground, come to a mutual understanding, and foster friendships.
-Feeling close and connected to their partner classmates lead to feeling connected to that country, which resulted in 91% of students feeling a stronger desire to visit the partner country after participating in the Global Classmates program.
+Through repetition of these experiences, the students are able to see others as individuals with their own unique traits, rather than summing them up as “someone from country X.” They find common ground, come to a mutual understanding, and foster friendships, with many students staying connected personally with one another through social media following completion of the program Feeling close and connected to their partner classmates leads to feeling connected to that country, which resulted in 91% of students feeling a stronger desire to visit the partner country after participating in the Global Classmates program.